Reef Team Survey Form and Instructions

 Biological Data

-Estimate the number and size of fish or invertebrates seen during survey using the REEF count codes as described on the form.
+Estimate the number and size of fish or invertebrates seen during the survey using the REEF count codes as described on the form.
 As an option, list the count instead of the code.
 The length may be placed near the name or count.
-The order of the life listed on the team form the same as on a REEF survey form so that it is easy to transfer the fish count data from the team survey form to the REEF survey form.
+The order of the life listed on the team form is the same as on a REEF survey form so that it is easy to transfer the fish count data from the team survey form to the REEF survey form.
 REEF does not record invertebrates.
-REEF forms are available at the team meeting.
-You can submit data on-line at www.reef.org .
-The submission of the information to REEF is optional., The Fish and Creature photographs or videos made on this web site help us identify fish or invertebrates that you have seen during the survey.
-Note if any photographs or videos were made during the survey.
+You can submit data to REEF on-line at http://www.reef.org.
+The submission of the information to REEF is optional.
+Fish and creature photographs or videos will help us identify fish or invertebrates that you have seen during the survey.
+State on the form if any photographs or videos were made during the survey.

 Sketch

-Please use another another sheet of paper for a small sketch and comments.
-Note the location of your anchor, boat and the deposits.
-Indicate your survey route and the heading of wrecks.
+Please use another sheet of paper for a sketch of the site and some notes.
+Note the relative location of your anchor, boat, and the deposits.
+Indicate your survey route and, if possible, the heading of wrecks.
 Note if other boats were on the site.
-Show the direction of North on the sketch.
+Note the North direction on the sketch.
+For additional information, see the sample survey sketch.

 Summary Sheet

-A short summary sheet or paragraph is needed only for each different site visited ...not for each dive made at the same site After checking your survey form at home, briefly describe, in the summary, your most significant observations made during the surveys.
-To see a sample summary page, Click A typical Summary Page.
+A short summary sheet or paragraph is needed only for each different site visited, not for each dive made at the same site.
+After checking your survey form, briefly describe, in the summary, your most significant observations.
+For additional information, see a sample summary page.

-Dive safely and conserve our marine life so that we can continue to enjoy our time on the water
+Please dive safely and conserve our local marine life so that you and others can continue to enjoy the time we spend offshore.